StreletsA/emas/README.md

-# Education Monitoring and Analyzis System
+# Education Monitoring and Analysis System